matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 of variable.
 And I need to do it every time I access the variable."

 ### Discussion
-Addressing these concerns in reverse order, well, yeah, it's not a typed language; of course you are going to need to be consistent in the syntax of the language across all references.
+Addressing these concerns in reverse order, well, yes, Perl is not a typed language; you are going to need to be consistent in the syntax of the language across all references.

-As for sigils (that's the official name for $, @, and %), they serve *two*
-purposes: they not only tell the interpreter what kind of variable it is dealing with, they also tell *you* what kind of variable you are dealing with.
+As for sigils (that's the official name for `$`, `@`, and `%`[^sigil-types]), they serve *two* purposes: they not only tell the interpreter what kind of variable it is dealing with, they also tell *you* what kind of variable you are dealing with.

 When I see `foo` in most languages, I have *no clue* what type of data that is.
 None.
 Not without scrolling back through the code to find a prior usage or